Quote From LeBron James Is Going Viral

-The NBA All-Star Weekend is in Cleveland, Ohio, where LeBron James has played two different times during his NBA career.
+The NBA All-Star Weekend was in Cleveland, Ohio, where LeBron James has played two different times during his NBA career.

 After being drafted by them in 2003, he left the franchise for the Miami Heat in 2010, but then returned during the summer of 2014.